 Later in the day, tents fill up and close due to overcrowding.
 You'll observe this sign which translates to, "Due to overcrowding temporarily closed".

-While the festival is really all about beer, there are other drink options like the local wines found at the wine tent.
+While the festival is really all about beer, there are other drink options like the many wines found at the Weinzelt.
+This tent is not as crowded as others at Oktoberfest, making it popular among families.
+However, it is open until 1am so it also works for the late-night scene.

 The Bavarian name for Oktoberfest, Wiesn is an abbreviation of Theresienwiese.
 It may also be called Festwiese by locals.